pskfyi/minecraft-outlander-modpack/pack/readme.md

    - Stages should be gated by resources with unusual means of acquisition.

-   - The start of the game is slower to encourage caution and engagement, and to nudge players into settling down.
+   - The start of the game is slower and harder to encourage caution and engagement, and to nudge players into settling down.

+   - Ultimine and automation options significantly reduce tedium of midgame.

 3. **Integration** – As much as it makes sense, mods should be integrated with one another.
 This will involve both mods which have built-in integrations and